FixelAlgorithmsTeam/fixel/_posts/2019-11-27-fixel-edgehancer-3-user-guide.md

 ![][Figure008]{: class="center-img" width="900" height="600"}

 The above image displays another style of images where the scales approach works really well.
-The important advantage of [Fixel Detailizer 3][98] in this context is the minimal amount of artifact although the sharpening is applied with extreme intensity.
+The important advantage of [Fixel EdgeHancer 3][98] in this context is the minimal amount of artifact although the sharpening is applied with extreme intensity.

 ### Comparing to Unsharp Mask (USM) - Halos Free Sharpening

-As stated above, [Fixel Detailizer 3][98] can create much less artifacts than classic sharpeners.
+As stated above, [Fixel EdgeHancer 3][98] can create much less artifacts than classic sharpeners.
-This section compares [Fixel Detailizer 3][98] to *Photoshop*'s *Unsharp Mask* (USM).
+This section compares [Fixel EdgeHancer 3][98] to *Photoshop*'s *Unsharp Mask* (USM).

 <!-- Retina Display Support - https://stackoverflow.com/a/13746012/195787 -->
 ![][Figure009]{: class="center-img" width="900" height="300"}

-The figure above shows the *Original Image*, Image sharpened with *Unsharp Mask* (USM) with `Amount = 250` and `Radius = 15` using Luminosity Blend Mode and [Fixel Detailizer 3][98] with `Medium = 250` with `Luminosity Mode = ON`.
+The figure above shows the *Original Image*, Image sharpened with *Unsharp Mask* (USM) with `Amount = 250` and `Radius = 15` using Luminosity Blend Mode and [Fixel EdgeHancer 3][98] with `Medium = 250` with `Luminosity Mode = ON`.
-As could one see above, [Fixel Detailizer 3][98] yields much less artifacts and *Halos*.
+As could one see above, [Fixel EdgeHancer 3][98] yields much less artifacts and *Halos*.
-For instance, have a look at the orange petals at the bottom left of the USM Image, the color is brighter due to [Light Halos][04] while there is no such effect on the [Fixel Detailizer 3][98] image.
+For instance, have a look at the orange petals at the bottom left of the USM Image, the color is brighter due to [Light Halos][04] while there is no such effect on the [Fixel EdgeHancer 3][98] image.
-Looking at the drops all over the flower one could see both [dark and light Halos][04] on the USM image while no apparent *Halos* on [Fixel Detailizer 3][98] image.
+Looking at the drops all over the flower one could see both [dark and light Halos][04] on the USM image while no apparent *Halos* on [Fixel EdgeHancer 3][98] image.
 Of course in the above case values were exaggerated to show the point.
-Though if someone is after *Pseudo HDR Look* one could see the effectiveness of [Fixel Detailizer 3][98] which creates more natural and artifact & Halos free image.
+Though if someone is after *Pseudo HDR Look* one could see the effectiveness of [Fixel EdgeHancer 3][98] which creates more natural and artifact & Halos free image.

 ### Tips & Tricks

-There are some simple guidelines to keep in order to maximize the effectiveness of using [Fixel Detailizer 3][98]:
+There are some simple guidelines to keep in order to maximize the effectiveness of using [Fixel EdgeHancer 3][98]:

  *	Make sure that the sum of the Boosting Slider doesn't go above ~400.
 This will ensure limited level of artifacts and halos.
  *	Usually you can push small details boosting level to higher values without any issues.